 undefined

 We can see why Bootstrap decided to abbreviate class names like margin, padding and background resulting in a more convincing and concise look for helpers only.
-This is also why we still have global stylesheets that establish base styles for elements like label and input:
+This is also why we still have global stylesheets that establish base styles for elements like label

 undefined